Biofuels were supposed to have a great future.

 Research funding for algae biofuels has dried up.
 But there is another reason that has more to do with the biomechanics of biofuel production.
 This applies in particular to algae biofuels, which were once considered the great hope of the biofuel industry due to their considerable potential for biofuel production.
 The main problem with algae biofuels is that the growth cycle of the algae cells is at the expense of fattening the cells.
 This is a problem that is not easy to solve.
 The process of producing algae biofuels and algae cultivation is also quite energy intensive.
 Algae cultivation for biofuel production can be carried out in energy-rich coastal waters and desert locations with sufficient solar radiation.
 At equatorial locations this is easier to do.

-8. INVESTMENT IN BIOFUEL TECHNOLOGIES
+8. PROS AND CONS OF INVESTING IN BIOFUEL TECHNOLOGIES

 We have seen a significant reduction in investment in biofuels over the last 10 years.
 This is partly due to the current economic crisis, but not only that.
 It also has to do with the strong competition from electric vehicles and hydrogen-powered vehicles.
 A lot of capital has been invested in these competing solutions, which have been specially developed for the transport sector.
 If oil prices rise again, we will probably see an increasing interest in biofuel technology.
 When oil prices rose sharply in the short term in 2007, interest in biofuels also increased.
 For the same reason, we have seen less interest in sugar cane production in the United States, which was previously a booming industry.
 Only a few years ago, the interest in sugar cane production was very high in the USA.
 There are simply better fuel alternatives in the United States at the moment.
 Tight oil and tight gas have had a significant impact on biofuel production in the United States.
 In contrast, Brazil has continued to expand its sugar cane production.